-- For the 2006 24-hour PM2.5 standard, the total regional on-road vehicle-related emissions associated with implementation of the 2021 FTIP for the analysis years are either (1) projected to be less than the approved emission budgets, or (2) less than the emission budgets using the approved PM2.5 and NOx trading mechanism for transportation conformity purposes from the 2018 Plan for the 1997, 2006, and 2012 PM2.5 Standards (2018 PM2.5 Plan).
-The conformity tests for PM2.5 for the 2006 standard are therefore satisfied. - The 2021 FTIP will not impede and will support timely implementation of the TCMs that have been adopted as part of applicable air quality implementation plans.
+- For the 2006 24-hour PM2.5 standard, the total regional on-road vehicle-related emissions associated with implementation of the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 for the analysis years are either (1) projected to be less than the approved emission budgets, or (2) less than the emission budgets using the approved PM2.5 and NOx trading mechanism for transportation conformity purposes from the 2018 Plan for the 1997, 2006, and 2012 PM2.5 Standards (2018 PM2.5 Plan).
+The conformity tests for the 2006 PM2.5 standard are therefore satisfied. - For the 2012 annual PM2.5 standard, the total regional on-road vehicle-related emissions associated with implementation of the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 for the analysis years are either (1) projected to be less than the approved emission budgets, or (2) less than the emission budgets using the approved PM2.5 and NOx trading mechanism for transportation conformity purposes from the 2008 PM2.5 Plan (as revised in 2011).
+In addition, this conformity analysis includes an "upcoming budget test" demonstrating conformity to the moderate (2022) budgets contained in the 2018 Plan for the 1997, 2006, and 2012 PM2.5 Standards (2018 PM2.5 Plan) and to the budgets contained in the 2012 PM2.5 standard are therefore satisfied.

+The 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 will not impede and will support timely implementation of the TCMs that have been adopted as part of applicable air quality implementation plans.
 The current status of TCM implementation is documented in Chapter 4 of this report.
 Since the local SJV procedures (e.g., Air District Rule 9120 Transportation Conformity) have not been approved by EPA, consultation has been conducted in accordance with Federal requirements.